Hockey historian Bill Fitsell and the discovery of Bobby Orr

-Yet the eye quickly goes to a simple photo of a group of 13-year-olds drinking pop in a Gananoque restaurant after a match there in March 1961.
+Yet the eye quickly goes to a photo that Fitsell took of a group of 13-year-olds drinking pop in a Gananoque restaurant after a match there in March 1961.
 It’s what is written on the photo that holds the key.
 “To my friend Bill.
 Good luck always.
 Bobby Orr.”

 On that Easter weekend in 1961, a squad from Parry Sound traveled to Gananoque for the provincial bantam semifinals.
 A couple of scouts from the Boston Bruins made the trip to check out Gan stars Rick Eaton and Doug Higgins.

 By the end of the game, the 13-year-old blond kid from Parry Sound had dazzled the crowd and the Boston crew, cruising from his position on the blue line to pepper Gan goalie Glen Grue with shots.
 Legendary Bruins coach Milt Schmidt told his colleagues: “Forget Eaton and Higgins, we’ll take that Orr kid!”
 Orr went on to join the Boston affiliate Oshawa Generals and eventually the Bruins – and the rest is history.